College of Forestry

 Oregon State University

 Oregon State University (OSU) is responsible specifically for technical development of the map, utilizing multiple data sets based on the best available wildfire science.
-OSU will distribute the final map via the online tool, Oregon Explorer, and will be responsible for updating the map every five years, or as future policy requires.
+OSU will distribute the final map via the online tool Oregon Explorer, and will update the map every five years or as future policy requires.

 Image